 Of course, that’s just subjective.
 The revolver is made to shoot, not look at.
 But that’s why the poo really hit the fan.
 It wasn’t long before “unconfirmed internet rumors” began to surface about spontaneous malfunctions of the lock.
 Revolvers owners who had never even taken the key out of the box were having the locks spontaneously engage during routine range sessions.
 This being the early 2000s, the first online claims were not taken seriously.
 S&W ignored it, die-hard S&W fanboys ignored it, and even respected figures in the industry chalked it up to rumor-mongering from an already agitated customer-base.

 Eventually, the problem was either witnessed or experienced by well-known “real world” industry professionals, proving that guys like “44GatLuvr” and “FMJ_Sniper” on your favorite gun forum aren’t always full of it.
-Despite that, S&W still has not officially acknowledged that there is any inherent design flaw with the locks.
+Even with this evidence, S&W still has not officially acknowledged that there is any inherent design flaw with the locks.
 Rumors continue to fly that S&W plans to “phase out” the locks sometime soon.
 S&W has even released versions of some J-Frame models that are internal-lock free.
-Despite this, S&W denies rumors that the lock is being dropped in future revolvers, and as of today, the newest S&W revolver offerings do include the device.
+But repeatedly, S&W has denied rumors that the lock is being dropped in future revolvers, and as of today, the newest S&W revolver offerings do include the device.